• Courses

 If you go to GTM Preview and Debug mode > Data Layer, you might see something like this (of course, the values will be different).

 P.S.
 The screenshot below shows the older version of the preview mode.
-But
+But the general principle is still the same.

 Each one of those keys in the Data Layer variables can be accessed by the built-in variables in GTM (Click Element, Click Classes, Click Target, Click URL, Click ID). gtm.elementClasses, gtm.elementTarget, gtm.elementUrl and gtm.elementId are strings (read “text content”) but the gtm.element is an object that contains more information.
 Unfortunately, that is hiding deep, and we’ll need to dive deeper.
 But that will happen a bit later.